Icehouse (arena): Events

 The Henke Rink is used year-round for Ice Hockey and Speed Skating.

 Since opening in February 2010, the Icehouse has played host to many events.
 As well as hosting all home games of Melbourne Ice and Melbourne Mustangs in the AIHL (Australian Ice Hockey League), it also held the 2010, 2011, 2013, 2014, 2015, 2017 and 2018 AIHL Goodall Cup finals weekends.
 Both Melbourne AIHL teams have won the Goodall Cup at the Icehouse.

 In April 2011 the Icehouse hosted the 2011 IIHF World Championship Division II.
 Team Australia won the championship playing against Belgium, Mexico, New Zealand, and Serbia.

 Other events that have been held here include the 2010 Australian Figure Skating Championships, National Speed Skating Championships, Victorian Figure Skating Championships and an annual Christmas Show.

 In February 2012 the Henke Rink was transformed from a hockey rink to a world-class short track rink that hosted the 2012 World Junior Short Track Speed Skating Championships.
 This saw skaters aged 19 years and under traveling from over 30 countries to compete in the 500 meters, 1000 meters, 1500 meters, 1500 meters super final, and a team effort in the 3000 meters relay.
 Three junior world records were broken during this event.

 Location

-It is located at 105 Pearl River Road, near Costco and The District Docklands, both in the Docklands precinct of Melbourne, in Victoria, Australia.
+It is located at 105 Pearl River Road, near The District Docklands, in the Docklands precinct of Melbourne, in Victoria, Australia.

 The closest public transport to the Icehouse is the Melbourne tram network, operated by Public Transport Victoria.
-The Waterfront City tram stop, located on Docklands Drive, is the closest to the venue and is serviced by the number 35 (City Circle), 70 (Wattle Park) and 86 (Bandoora RMIT) trams.
+The Waterfront City tram stop, located on Docklands Drive, is the closest to the venue and is serviced by the number 35 (City Circle), 70 (Wattle Park) and 86 (Bundoora RMIT) trams.